Transferable Skills: How to Use Them to Land Your Next Job

 The answer likely lies in your transferable skills.

-Learn how transferable skills are viewed by employers, how to identify your own, and find a list of five common transferable skills with examples to help you better identify your own.
+Learn how transferable skills are viewed by employers, how to identify your own, and find a list of six common transferable skills with examples to help you better identify your own.

 At the end of this article, you will have a better understanding of how to highlight your transferable skills to potential employers as you search for your next career move.